Looking to replace your outdoor cushion covers? You’ve come to the right place!

 I’m going to show you step-by-step how easy it is to make new covers for those faded, time-worn, covered in bird poop and who knows what else, outdoor cushions!

 Making new covers made my outdoor furniture look brand new again!
 (Plus I spray painted the actual chair, again…good for another year!)

 Since then it’s had two wardrobe changes, not including this one, and a new paint job.
-I give it another light coat of spray paint each summer to freshen it up.
+I give it another light coat of spray paint each Summer to freshen it up.

 Maybe some day I’ll get a new set, but when it still looks this good, why bother?

-The before is really just so sad:
+The before was really just so sad…downright embarrassing:

 And the deck…gross!
 Not to worry though, I spent the past three days out there.
 (And believe me, my arms are not happy right now!)
 A little demo and lots of elbow grease and it’s looking so much better.
 How does it end up like this??

 UPDATE: You can see the deck HERE now!

 I prefer to use stripes or something with a geometric pattern to make cutting a straight line easier.
 These are outdoor fabrics I found at JoAnn Fabrics.

 Next you’ll want to lay out your cushion so that folded over, the fabric covers the cushion from top to bottom.
 (Here I removed the old cover, but I didn’t remove them all.
 They actually keep their shape better if you keep the old covers on.)